singhkpratham/geocompr/02-spatial-data.md

 #> 2.41e+09 [m^2]
 ```

-The result is in units of square meters (m^2^), showing that the result represents two-dimensional space.
+The output is in units of square meters (m^2^), showing that the result represents two-dimensional space.
-This information, stored as an attribute (which interested readers can discover with `attributes(st_area(luxembourg))`) is advantageous for many reasons, for example it could feed into subsequent calculations such as population density.
+This information, stored as an attribute (which interested readers can discover with `attributes(st_area(luxembourg))`), can feed into subsequent calculations thay use units, such as population density (which is measured in people per unit area, typically per km^2^).
 Reporting units prevents confusion.
 To take the Luxembourg example, if the units remained unspecified, one could incorrectly assume that the units were in hectares.
 To translate the huge number into a more digestible size, it is tempting to divide the results by a million (the number of square meters in a square kilometer):